bernardpumped/ped/README.md

-# Pumped End Device - PED UI
+# Pumped End Device - PED UI next_main

-Pumped Fuel is an amalgamation of three pivotal projects aimed at bridging the gap between motorists and retail merchants.
-Our initial focus is on fuel stations, where we strive to provide drivers with the most affordable fuel prices, nearest locations, exceptional service, immaculate restrooms, and the finest coffee, among other amenities.
-We are swiftly expanding our services to include EV Charging, Auto Service & Stores.

-Our long-term goal is to foster a symbiotic relationship between the Automotive and Retail industries through the use of Generative AI.
-Our forthcoming In-Vehicle Infotainment (IVI) journey concierge is a testament to this vision.
-For instance, if you’re en route to Westfield, our platform will be able to assist you in finding outlets that offer shoes to complement your new dress.

-The PED project, which is the end device of the trio, is engineered to accommodate both mobile phones and IVI, promoting seamless vehicle integration.
+This particular branch is "ahead" of main and is used predominantly for testing before main merging

-This particular branch is specifically designed for portrait orientation on Android and iPhone, and includes integrations with Firebase and various social media platforms.
+It is specifically designed for portrait orientation on Android and iPhone, and includes integrations with Firebase and various social media platforms.
 To build this branch, you will need to supply your own API keys.

 It was never meant to run on linux however [meta-flutter](https://github.com/meta-flutter/meta-flutter), [Workspace-automation](https://github.com/meta-flutter/workspace-automation) made changes internally and now it does therefore time permitting I'll make those changes here.

-Our aspirations is to cover the world one country at a time starting with Oz therefore if you're a developer residing outside of Australia once app is built and you'll see the message
-No Nearby Station at which time you need to follow this clip to [mock your location](https://ped-recordings.s3.ap-southeast-2.amazonaws.com/iphone15-Sim-NoNearbyStations.mp4)

 - Tested on